bugkill3r/video-clipper/README.md

 # VideoClipper

-An AI-powered video highlight generator that automatically extracts the most interesting segments from videos, similar to OpusClip.
+An AI-powered video highlight generator that automatically extracts the most interesting segments from videos.

 ## Features